Harphies/AI/workflow.md

 - define the specific Loss function to be used either cross entropy, MSELoss, etc
 - define the optimization algorithm to be used either SGD, Adam, RMSprop, Momentum etc

+# step 5: A custom function to print accuracy

-# step 5: Training process
+# step 6: Training process

 - Iterate through the data
 - Reset all the gradient to zero